-Teddy Barneycastle can truly say he was surrounded by music his entire life.
-Barely 5 years old, Teddy found himself part of The Barneycastle Trio, a gospel group composed of his mother, aunt, and oldest sister.
-By age 12, Teddy was a regular performer at many area churches.
-However, like most adolescents, Teddy discovered rock and roll.
-His first outing was with Crystal Image, a local rock band that gave Teddy a new understanding of live audiences and stage energy.
-This band also gave Teddy a platform for his voice.
+Teddy Barneycastle was surrounded by music his entire life.
+At 5 years old, Teddy was part of The Barneycastle Trio, a gospel group composed of his mother, aunt, and oldest sister.
+By age 12, he was a regular performer at many area churches.
+Teddy discovered rock and roll like most adolescents, which expanded his musical taste.
+His first rock gig was with Crystal Image, a local rock band that gave Teddy a new understanding of live audiences and stage energy.
+This experience also gave Teddy a platform for his soulful voice.

-Teddy supplies rhythm guitar for the GoodFellers, but that fact is grossly overshadowed by his vocal prowess.
-You can safely say that Teddy is the best vocalist in bluegrass music that you’ve probably never heard.
+Teddy plays the rhythm guitar and adds a unique, powerful lead vocal that has helped root the band's dynamic sound.
+Over the last few years, Teddy has become one of the favorites among male vocalists in the Grassicana Bluegrass genres.
 His range and power are reminiscent of John Cowan (New Grass Revival), but that is as far as a comparison you can draw.
 Teddy is in a class of his own.
-He is just as comfortable performing Bill Monroe as he is performing hits by Journey, Led Zeppelin, or just about any, “hair band” of the 1980s.
+He is just as comfortable performing Bill Monroe as he is performing hits by Journey, Led Zeppelin, or just about any "hair band" of the 1980s.
 His vocal range allows the GoodFellers to cover a wide range of music, from Flatt & Scruggs to Don Henley.
 If you can play it, Teddy can sing it.

-Kyser joining the GoodFellers was natural since his Dad (David George) plays bass and dobro in the band, and, Teddy Barneycastle being one of his all time favorite vocalist.
-But that wasn't the reason he got the spot as the lead guitarist for the GoodFellers, he earned it and wanted to be part of the band because of the variations of songs and energy.
-Kyser is one of the most versatile musicians in any genre today, and playing with the GoodFellers gives him the opportunity to venture outside the realms of "traditional" music.
-Teddy Barneycastle, and Ralph Mcgee, (founding members of the GoodFellers) was ask about Kyser being a GoodFeller, both said, "Kyser is one of the best guitarist out there today and will always have a place with the GoodFellers as long as he wants it, the dude can play!"
+Kyser joined the GoodFellers along with his father, David George, who plays bass and dobro in the band.
+Kyser plays lead guitar and mandolin as well as singing harmony vocals.
+He is considered one of the most versatile musicians in the industry, and playing with the GoodFellers allows him to venture outside traditional music.
+Teddy Barneycastle and Ralph Mcgee are the founding members of the GoodFeller.
+When asked about Kyser joining the band, both said, "Kyser is one of the best guitarists out there today and will always have a place with the GoodFellers as long as he wants it; the dude can play!"

 David began his musical career as a drummer when he was 13.
 In later years, David explored a variety of stringed instruments and immediately fell in love with the upright and electric bass.
 He has performed in a variety of bands, ranging from traditional bluegrass to jazz.
 David has also played mandolin, acoustic guitar, fiddle, and Dobro (resophonic guitar).
 His primary influences are Neil Peart and Geddy Lee of Rush and New Grass Revival.
 David cites Larry Graham, Bootsy Collins, Stu Hamm, Todd Phillips, Edgar Meyer, and Adam Nitti as his bass, “heroes.”